packfire-archived/router/readme.md

 Simply load your routes from any configuration format you like:

+	use Packfire\Router\FileLoader;

-    $loader = new Loader('config/routes.yml'); // loading from a YAML file
+    $loader = new FileLoader('config/routes.yml'); // loading from a YAML file
-    $loader = new Loader('config/routes.json'); // loading from a JSON file
+    $loader = new FileLoader('config/routes.json'); // loading from a JSON file
-    $loader = new Loader('config/routes.php'); // or loading from a PHP file that returns an array of configuration
+    $loader = new FileLoader('config/routes.php'); // or loading from a PHP file that returns an array of configuration

-	// create the router using the configuration
+	// create the Router object using the configuration
     $router = $loader->load();

 A sample configuration looks like this (in YAML):